GovAlta/ui-components/.gitlab/contribution_guidelines/contributing_feature.md

 4. Review the feature.

 Once the story has been pulled and implemented, the feature request will be closed.
+The feature will be available in the @next label in the NPM package.
 Review the changes and reopen the issue if needed.